What is MASH?

 NASH_2.jpg

-The only treatment available to patients with NASH is weight reduction through a healthy diet and exercise.
+The only treatment available to patients with MASH is weight reduction through a healthy diet and exercise.
 While many people can achieve weight loss with lifestyle modification, very few can maintain it and weight gain with additional liver damage typically recur.
 This is why it is of utmost importance to develop a drug that can help people with this disease, and Gannex is dedicated to this goal.